martin-sicho/genui/doc/source/usage/develop/generators.rst

 tutorials first because we will expand upon some of the concepts presented there.

-A lot of the most promising contemporary generators are essentially machine learning algorithms and most common are deep neural networks.
-Therefore, we will mainly be concerned with the integration of such an approach in this tutorial.
-However, it should be noted that any generator can be added to the platform using this approach even if it is not strictly based on machine learning.
+A lot of the most promising contemporary generators are based on generative deep neural networks, which are a modern class of machine learning algorithms.
+Therefore, in this tutorial we will mainly be concerned with the integration of such an approach.
+However, it should be noted that any generator can be added to the platform even if it is not strictly based on machine learning.
+You can skip to chapter :ref:`dev-guide-generators-useit` if your generator is not based on a machine learning algorithm or does not require training.
+However, you might still find :ref:`dev-guide-generators-urls`, :ref:`dev-guide-generators-views` and :ref:`dev-guide-generators-models-serializers` useful if you are not familiar with Django and Django REST frameworks.

-We will not describe the development of a new generative extension in detail here, but this tutorial is written more as a case study which highlights important GenUI concepts and features.
+We will not describe the development of a generative extension in exhausting detail here, but you should regard this tutorial more as a case study which highlights important GenUI concepts and features.
 The subject of our case study will be the
 `genui.generators.extensions.genuidrugex` package, which integrates a deep learning generative algorithm called `DrugEx <https://github.com/XuhanLiu/DrugEx>`_.
-This approach is based on training a recurrent neural network with a reinforcement learning loop where a QSAR model acts as the policy function.
-It is also based on the PyTorch machine learning library which can take advantage of GPU hardware.
-Therefore, DrugEx is a good non-trivial example of a contemporary molecular generation approach that might be of interest to the users of the GenUI platform.
+This approach is based on training a recurrent neural network with a reinforcement learning loop where a QSAR model provides the environment for the agent.
+It is implemented on top of the PyTorch machine learning library which can take advantage of GPU hardware.
+Therefore, DrugEx is a good non-trivial example of a contemporary molecular generator that might be of interest to users seeking to use the GenUI platform to discover new chemistry.

-Just like any other extension, the `genui.generators.extensions.genuidrugex` is also a Django application so it has all the expected modules and functionality that you are probably already familiar with if you read the previous tutorials.
+Just like any other extension, `genuidrugex` is also a Django application so it has all the expected modules and functionality that you are probably already familiar with if you read the previous tutorials.
 However,